iytharishika/Med-error-agents/README.md

 **recommendation synthesizer** merges everything into one prioritized, clinician- ready plan plus a patient-facing summary.

-Grounded in the provided `synthetic-ambient-fhir-25` dataset (25 synthetic FHIR R4 encounters).
+Grounded in the `synthetic-ambient-fhir-25` dataset (25 synthetic FHIR R4 encounters).
 All patient data is synthetic.

 ## Architecture